 - a.
-75% of the Schedule fee: - i. for professional services rendered to a patient as part of an episode of hospital treatment (other than public patients).
-Medical practitioners must indicate on their accounts if a medical service is rendered in these circumstances by placing an asterisk '' or the letter 'H' directly after an item number where used; or a description of the professional service and an indication the service was rendered as an episode of hospital treatment (for example, 'in hospital', 'admitted' or 'in patient'); - ii. for professional services rendered as part of an episode of hospital-substitute treatment, and the patient who receives the treatment chooses to receive a benefit from a private health insurer.
-Medical practitioners must indicate on their accounts if a medical service is rendered in these circumstances by placing the words 'hospital-substitute treatment' directly after an item number where used; or a description of the professional service, preceded by the words 'hospital-substitute treatment'. - b.
-100% of the Schedule fee for non-referred attendances by general practitioners to non-admitted patients and services provided by a practice nurse or Aboriginal and Torres Strait Islander health practitioner on behalf of a general practitioner. - c.
-85% of the Schedule fee, or the Schedule fee less \$84.70 (indexed annually in November), whichever is the greater, for all other professional services.
+75% of the Schedule fee: - i. for professional services rendered to a patient as part of an episode of hospital treatment (other than services provided to public patients).
+Medical practitioners must indicate on their accounts if a medical service is rendered in these circumstances by placing an asterisk '' or the letter 'H' directly after an item number where used; or a description of the professional service and an indication the service was rendered as an episode of hospital treatment (for example, 'in hospital', 'hospital outpatient service', 'admitted' or 'in patient').
+Certain services are not generally considered hospital treatments - see GN1.2;

+- ii. for professional services rendered as part of an episode of hospital-substitute treatment, and the patient who receives the treatment chooses to receive a benefit from a private health insurer.
+Medical practitioners must indicate on their accounts if a medical service is rendered in these circumstances by placing the words 'hospital-substitute treatment' directly after an item number where used; or a description of the professional service, preceded by the words 'hospital-substitute treatment'.
+Certain services are not generally considered hospital treatments see GN1.2. - b.
+100% of the Schedule fee for non-referred attendances by general practitioners to non-admitted patients and services provided by a practice nurse or Aboriginal and Torres Strait Islander health practitioner on behalf of a general practitioner see GN1.2 for exceptions. - c.
+85% of the Schedule fee, or the Schedule fee less \$87.90 (indexed annually in November), whichever is the greater, for all other professional services.

-Public hospital services are to be provided free of charge to eligible persons who choose to be treated as public patients in accordance with the National Healthcare Agreement.
+Public hospital services are to be provided free of charge to eligible persons who choose to be treated as public patients in accordance with the 2020-2025 Addendum to the National Health Reform Agreement.